-It is no wonder why Bourgogne, or Burgundy, is known as the Côte d’Or.
-During our July sojourn in France’s ‘Golden Hillsides,’ the area’s fields were ablaze with vibrant tournesols (sunflowers), freshly-groomed wheat, and vineyards — where still-maturing grapes glistened with dew.
+It is no wonder why one of the counties in France’s Burgundy region is known as the Côte d’Or.
+During our July sojourn in France’s ‘Golden Hills,’ the fields were ablaze with vibrant tournesols (sunflowers), freshly-groomed wheat, and vineyards — where still-maturing grapes glistened with dew.

 In the villages of Burgundy, sand-colored stone homes were accented with shutters painted in hues of Williamsburg blue, deep ivy green, and terracotta.
 Delicate geraniums overflowed from window boxes, while tantalizing aromas — like toasted baguettes, boeuf bourguignon and a Dijon vinaigrette — swirled down the streets.
 In cafés and restaurants, blond Chardonnay flooded glasses.
 The scintillating wine seemed tailor-made for such balmy Burgundian summer evenings.